 Composition of cinnamon

-Most of the cinnamon consists of carbohydrates and a bunch of dietary fiber, with just a few sugars.
 Cinnamon bark also contains a few percent of fats and proteins and a wide range of vitamins and minerals.
-Since we eat only so little of cinnamon at a time though, you will not get a lot of any of these with a slight sprinkle of cinnamon.
+Since we eat only so little of cinnamon at a time though, the nutritional value of those components is insignificant.
+Instead, all that we’re after are those flavoursome molecules which make up less than 5% of whole cinnamon stick!

 The cinnamon flavour